CardMesh/.github/profile/README.md

 business
 cards in a web browser, accessible via NFC tags, QR-codes, or direct URLs.

-The application is composed of a SvelteKit frontend and a Node.js REST API backend.
+The application is composed of a SvelteKit frontend and an Express REST API backend.
 To run the application, you need to install both the web application and the REST API.
 The utilized database is MongoDB.

 Web App: https://github.com/CardMesh/web-app